 Interestingly, Awake has been one of the hardest poems I’ve had the pleasure of commenting on.
-In Morrison’s poetry he uses surrealism and it makes it hard to really ascertain the meaning of the poem.
+In Morrison’s poetry, he uses surrealism and it makes it hard to really ascertain the meaning of the poem.
 It feels more like a collection of thoughts rather than having a truly cohesive meaning.
 That doesn’t mean I don’t like it.
 I actually do.
-But I just don’t find as relatable as I do my favourite poems.
+But I just don’t find it as relatable as I do my favourite poems.
 Perhaps this is because the poem is very much of its era.
 My interpretation of the poem is that it’s about sexual liberation and asking someone to choose to have fun.

 Form and Tone

 Awake is presented in a single stanza and can be read in full here.
 It consists of twenty-one lines.
 There is no discernible rhyme pattern.
 Although there is an end rhyme used near the close of the poem.
 In terms of the tone, it is an interesting poem to describe.
 What I will say is that it is very much of its time.
 Morrison is renowned for his drug use.
-In fact that notoriety carries over to his fans as well!
+In fact, that notoriety carries over to his fans as well!
 Case in point there is a coffee shop in Amsterdam named after The Doors and it sells marijuana!
 This poem is atypically “trippy” and the metaphors seem very 70’s!

 Shake dreams from your hair

 See what I mean about being trippy?
 I think the technical term is surrealism!
 I think this line is inviting the reader to relax and almost dares them to dream.
 The idea of shaking your hair is an act that one might do when they are getting comfortable.
 Perhaps the suggestion here is that the reader should allow themselves to relax and indulge their desires.